buildkite/docs/styleguide/STYLE.md

 ### Bullet lists

 Capitalize the first word; no full stops at the end if it’s only one sentence.
 If there are two or more sentences in the list element, the final one will have a full stop.

-Only use bullet lists in the body of the text and never - in page or section headings.

 See also what Microsoft has to say on [lists](https://docs.microsoft.com/en-us/style-guide/scannable-content/lists).